Manzai-1/SmartSub/README.md

 ## Notes on security

 1. Use call with revert instead of transfer in order to properly calculate gas and avoid tx failure
     * Avoid: ```payable(owner).transfer(amountToTransfer);```
     * Use: ```(bool ok, ) = payable(recipient).call{value: amount}(""); ```

+2. Guard against re-entrancy with a modifier that locks until the call has excecuted, this hinders malicious actors to make multiple withdraw requests in order to withdraw more than what is allocated to them.